thedavidhackett/course_registration/README.md

 - A Student can register for a class
 - A Student can drop a class
 - A Student can search for a course by id
+- A Student can search for a course by department
 - Has MySql Database for everything but notifications
-- Has NoSql (Mongo) database for notification
+- Has NoSql (Mongo) database for notifications
 - A student can request instructor consent
 - A student can request department chair consent to overload schedule
 - A student can view restrictions
 - A student is shown other sections if a class is not available
+- A student is shown lab options when the course requires a lab